 Size of a binary tree

 Find the size of a Binary tree using recursion or iterative solution.
-For example, a binary tree contains the following elements-
+For example, a binary tree contains elements- 1, 2, 3, 4, 5, 6, 7 SIze of the binary tree will be 7.

 Size of a binary tree